Forza Horizon 6 Best Cars Tier List: Fastest & Most Useful Vehicles

 Nissan GT-R Black Edition (R35) Forza Edition

-The fastest car in the game when fully tuned — 304-306 mph with the right drag setup.
-Up to 3,000 horsepower in the full drag build.
-Absurd.
+One of the fastest cars in the game when fully tuned — well past 300 mph with the right drag setup and a monstrous power figure in the full drag build.
+The exact top speed depends on the tune, so check the in-game stats.
+Either way, it’s absurd.
 But it’s Wheelspin-exclusive, so you need luck or patience to get it.

 Toyota GR GT Prototype (Cover Car)